ably/ably-java/README.md

 ## Building ##

-The library consists of a generic java library (in `lib/`) and a separate Android test project (in `android-test/`).
+The library consists of a generic Java library (in `lib/`), a JRE-specific library (in `java/`) that includes the generic library, and a separate Android test project (in `android-test/`).
-The base library jar is built with:
+The JRE-specific library jar is built with:

-    gradle lib:jar
+    gradle java:jar

 There is also a task to build a fat jar containing the dependencies:

-    gradle fullJar
+    gradle java:fullJar

 ## Tests

 Tests are based on JUnit, and there are separate suites for the REST and Realtime libraries, with gradle tasks:

-    gradle testRestSuite
+    gradle java:testRestSuite

-    gradle testRealtimeSuite
+    gradle java:testRealtimeSuite

 To run tests against a specific host, specify in the environment: